influxdata/telegraf/README.md

 ## Contributing

-There are many ways to contribute:
+There are multiple great ways to get involved with the Telegraf project, from contributing code to sharing your story on how you use it.

 - Fix and [report bugs](https://github.com/influxdata/telegraf/issues/new)
 - [Improve documentation](https://github.com/influxdata/telegraf/issues?q=is%3Aopen+label%3Adocumentation)